Migrating to ADS 26.1

 Authentication

-Authentication configuration has been refactored in ADS 2.x.
-While both versions support Basic, none, and Token-based authentication, the structure and behavior have changed.
+Authentication configuration has been refactored.
+While ADS1.x supports Basic, none, and Token-based authentication, the structure and behavior have changed in ADS 26.1.

 - Authentication is now configured under